As some of

 Skvoznyak strikes again

 chalked up to the devil skvoznyak.
-You have a cold?
-Probably because you had
+If you have a cold, you will be told it's because you had

-ill from the cold.
-Also, I should say that продуть has a few other meanings too, and there are
+ill from the cold. Продуть has a few other meanings too (to waste/loose money etc) and there are

-quite a lot of prefixed meanings with дуть, but I’m not here to give a grammar lessons.
+quite a lot of prefixed meanings with дуть, but I'll save the grammar lessons for another day.

 Now I